guansen1/RTEP_Project/README.md

 ## Keyboard Logic
 - The 4x4 matrix keypad is used for password input to deactivate the alarm.
 The keyboard operates in an event-driven mode to ensure responsiveness.
-- The system continuously scans the row and column pins to detect key presses.
+- The system detect key presses using pseudo block of 10hz rate.
 When a key is pressed, the row is shorted to a low-level column, pulling the voltage down.
 This change is detected as a key press event.
 - The keyboard scanning process runs in a dedicated thread, allowing continuous monitoring without blocking the main program.
 - To debounce and accurately detect key presses, the system sets each column to low level one by one and checks all row states.
 After a key is detected, the system waits for the key to be released before accepting new inputs, avoiding repeated detections.
 - The keyboard input is tightly integrated with the I2cDisplayHandle, enabling real-time feedback on the OLED display.